The Idolmaker: Lawsuit

 Fabian Forte, a teen idol of the late 1950s and early 1960s, thought the film to be defamatory.
 The filmmakers claimed that the film was not a true story, and pointed to a disclaimer in the film explaining this.
 Forte filed a $64 million lawsuit against the film, alleging defamation and invasion of privacy, pointing to scenes from the film that mirrored his life.
 Having served as the inspiration for the character of Guido/Caesare, Forte claimed the film made him look like "a totally manufactured singer, a mere pretty face without any singing ability or acting talent."
 Bob Marcucci argued that the film wasn't based on Forte's life, but the fact that the film's main character Vincent Vaccari was based on Marcucci's own life complicated this argument.
-The case was settled out of court, requiring Forte, his wife, and family receive apologies in The Hollywood Reporter and Variety, and Marcucci's 7.5% ownership of the film passed to Forte.
+The case was settled out of court, requiring Forte, his wife, and family to receive apologies in The Hollywood Reporter and Variety, and Marcucci's 7.5% ownership of the film passed to Forte.